Here's A Breakdown Of All The Charges Against Harvey Weinstein & What He's Going To Jail For

 Charge 5: Rape in the third degree

-On a separate charge of rape in the third degree, Weinstein was found guilty.
-The verdict will require him to register as a sex offender for the rest of his life.
+On a separate charge of rape in the third degree — which is established when a person engages in sexual intercourse without first receiving proper consent — Weinstein was found guilty.
+This charge was also brought on by Jessica Mann, and the verdict will require him to register as a sex offender for the rest of his life.

 Verdict: Guilty.